 The criteria for courses offered in satisfaction of Parts 1, 2, and 3 as academic qualifications are published in the QAA Benchmark Statement, Architecture 2010 (www.qaa.ac.uk) and are shared with the ARB and RIBA.

-See ARB: Information for new entrants to architecture courses issued separately.
-This leaflet is available to download on the ARB website.
+See ARB website: Information for new entrants to architecture courses issued separately.